Symmetric Mass Generation of K\"ahler-Dirac Fermions from the Perspective of Symmetry-Protected Topological Phases: Lattice Model

 \subsection{Spacetime Lattice and Fermionic Fields}

-As illustrated in \figref{fig: lattice}, the K\"ahler-Dirac fermion in flat spacetime can be defined on a hypercubic lattice assigned with metric $\eta^{\mu\nu}$, where $\eta^{\mu\nu}$ could be either Euclidean or Minkowski metric.
-A $D$-dimensional hypercubic lattice is specified by a set of orthonormal lattice vectors $e^{\mu}$ ($\mu=0,1,2,\cdots,D-1$) with interior product structure $e^{\mu}\iota e^{\nu}=-\eta^{\mu \nu}$, such that each lattice point will be given by a linear combination of these lattice vectors with integer coefficients, as $x=\sum_{\mu=1}^{D} m_\mu e^\mu$ with $m_\mu\in\dsZ$.
-Unlike conventional lattice fermion models, where fermion modes are defined on lattice points (0-chains) only; in the lattice model of K\"ahler-Dirac fermion, every cell on the lattice is associated with a fermion mode.
-The virtue of this approach is free of doubling problem, ensuring that the continuum limits of the lattice model, wherein fermionic fields are defined on forms, owns the same copies of Dirac fermion.
+As illustrated in \figref{fig: lattice}, the K\"ahler-Dirac fermion in flat spacetime can be defined on a hypercubic lattice equipped with the metric $\eta^{\mu\nu}$, where $\eta^{\mu\nu}$ could correspond to either the Euclidean or Minkowski metric.
+A $D$-dimensional hypercubic lattice is defined by a set of orthonormal lattice vectors $e^{\mu}$ ($\mu=0,1,2,\ldots,d=D-1$) with an inner product structure $e^{\mu}\cdot e^{\nu}=-\eta^{\mu \nu}$, such that each lattice point can be represented as a linear combination of these lattice vectors with integer coefficients, given by $x=\sum_{\mu=1}^{D} m_\mu e^\mu$ with $m_\mu\in\mathbb{Z}$.
+Unlike conventional lattice fermion models, where fermion modes are defined on lattice points (0-chains) exclusively, in the lattice model of K\"ahler-Dirac fermions, each cell on the lattice is associated with a fermion mode.
+This approach avoids the doubling problem, ensuring that in the continuum limit of the lattice model, wherein fermionic fields are defined on forms, the same number of copies of Dirac fermions is retained.